Deformations of Boltzmann Distributions: Conclusion and Impact Statement

-The task of sampling from unnormalized densities is omnipresent in a wide range of computational sciences.
-Beyond the application of lattice field theory that we presented in this paper, the technique of deforming distributions naturally lends itself to being used for modelling molecular systems in chemistry or materials in condensed matter physics.
+\paragraph*{Impact Statement} Beyond the application in lattice field theory that we presented in this paper, the technique of deforming distributions naturally lends itself to being used for modelling other physical and chemical systems.
 The potential impact of the technique introduced in this paper is to allow the above tasks to be solved more efficiently.
-In particular, the authors do not see any ethical concerns nor a direct potential of negative impact to the society.
+In particular, the authors do not see any ethical concerns nor a direct potential of negative impact to society.